stytchauth/stytch-ios/Sources/StytchCore/Documentation.docc/StytchCore.md

 ### Using Stytch

  You'll interact with Stytch via the ``StytchClient``.
 Supported Stytch products are organized into interface structs — exposed as static variables on the client, e.g. StytchClient.magicLinks.email.
-These contain the underlying methods such as: `StytchClient.magicLinks.email.loginOrCreate(parameters:)`
+These contain the underlying methods such as: `StytchClient.magicLinks.email.loginOrCreate(parameters:)` // TODO: - update this

  Prior to using any authentication methods, you must first configure the ``StytchClient`` using the static `configure(publicToken:hostUrl:)` function.
 After this, the client is ready for use.